-- a.
-Planning permission including approval or reserved matters; - b.
-Listed buildings consent and conservation area consent; - c.
-Consent for the display of advertisements; - d.
-Hazardous substances consents; - e.
-To enter into a Section 106 agreement where the application can be granted under delegated authority and to vary a Section 106 agreement whether or not the original application was determined under delegated authority.
-Where the original application was determined by the Planning Committee, the Assistant Director of Housing and Built Environment is authorised to amend the agreement in consultation with the Chair of the Planning Committee. - 44.
+- A. Planning permission including approval of reserved matters; - B. Listed building consent; - C. Consent for the display of advertisements; - D. Hazardous substances consents; - E. To enter into a Section 106 agreement where the application can be granted under delegated authority and to vary a Section 106 agreement whether or not the original application was determined under delegated authority.
+Where the original application was determined by the Planning Committee, the Assistant Director of Housing and Built Environment is authorised to amend the agreement in consultation with the Chair of the Planning Committee.
+Where the original application was determined by the Planning Committee, to make minor changes to the terms of a draft S106 Agreement in consultation with the Chair of the Planning Committee. - 44.
 This authority is subject to the following exceptions: - a.
-The application has attracted five or more letters of objection from different households or businesses, or a petition as defined in Standing Orders, or - b.
-The Chair of the Planning Committee has referred any application to the Planning Committee within 21 days after registration of an application or 21 days after any press advertisement whichever is the later giving clear planning reasons in writing for the referral, or - c.
-Any Member of the Council with the consent of the Chair or a Ward member, has given written notice to the Assistant Director Housing and Built Environment within 21 days after registration of an application or 21 days after any press advertisement whichever is the later requiring that application to be considered by the Planning Committee, giving clear planning reasons for the referral, or - d.
+The application has attracted five or more written representations from different households or businesses on planning grounds or a petition as defined in Standing Orders and the written representations or petition are contrary to the Officers recommendation, or - b.
+The Chair of the Planning Committee has referred any application to the

+- Planning Committee within 21 days after validation of an application or 21 days after the date of any advert placed in the press whichever is the later giving clear planning reasons in writing for the referral, or - c.
+Any Member of the Council with the consent of the Chair or a Ward Councillor, has given written notice to the Assistant Director Housing and Built Environment within 21 days after validation of an application or 21 days after the date of any advert placed in the press whichever is the later requiring that application to be considered by the Planning Committee, giving clear planning reasons for the referral, or - d.
 The application relates to or affects Council owned land and the application is submitted by or on behalf of the Council, or - e.
-The application is submitted by, or on behalf of, a serving Member or officer of the Council where the officer is employed in a politically restricted post and/or within the Council's planning service, or - f.
+The application is submitted by, or on behalf of, a serving Councillor or Officer of the Council where the officer is employed in a politically restricted post and/or within the Council's planning service, or - f.
 The Planning Committee otherwise direct in respect of any particular application or reserved matter; or - g.
-The Assistant Director Housing and Built Environment has referred an application or matter to the Planning Committee within 21 days after registration of an application or 21 days after any press advertisement whichever is the later giving clear planning reasons for the referral, or - h.
-Any proposal which has within the previous two years been refused by Planning Committee, including any revision or amendment to a previously refused scheme. - 45.
-Any matters in the application of the: - a.
+The Assistant Director Housing and Built Environment has referred an application or matter to the Planning Committee within 21 days after validation of an application or 21 days after the date of any advert placed in the press whichever is the later giving clear planning reasons for the referral, or - h.
+The application relates to or affects Foreshore Trust land and the application is submitted by or on behalf of the Foreshore Trust. - 45.
+Any matters in the application of the Council: - a.
 Town and Country Planning General Regulations 1992; - b.
-Town and Country Planning (General Permitted Development) Order 2015;
+Town and Country Planning (General Permitted Development) Order 2015; - c.

-- c.
 Town and Country Planning (Development Management Procedure) Order 2015; - d.
 The Town and Country Planning (Fees for Applications Deemed Applications, Requests and Site Visits) (England) (Amendment) Regulations 2013 - e.
 Town and Country Planning (Environmental Impact Assessment) Regulations 2017; - f.
 Town and Country Planning (Use Classes) Order 1987 including the conduct of appeals in consultation with the Chief Legal Officer. - g.
-Town and Country Planning Act 1990 (as amended).
+Town and Country Planning Act 1990 (as amended). - h.
+The Conservation of Habitats and Species Regulations 2017